AnnaVargova/AutomationShield_wiki/Home.md

 # About the Shields

-Currently these shields are available:
+Currently the reference designs of these shields are available:
 * [MagnetoShield](https://github.com/gergelytakacs/AutomationShield/wiki/MagnetoShield)  - a magnetic levitation feedback  experiment
 * [FloatShield](https://github.com/gergelytakacs/AutomationShield/wiki/FloatShield) - a floating ball feedback experiment
 * [HeatShield](https://github.com/gergelytakacs/AutomationShield/wiki/HeatShield)  - a thermal system feedback experiment
 * [MotoShield](https://github.com/gergelytakacs/AutomationShield/wiki/MotoShield) - motor speed and position feedback experiment
 * [OptoShield](https://github.com/gergelytakacs/AutomationShield/wiki/OptoShield) - a low cost optical feedback experiment
 * [LinkShield](https://github.com/gergelytakacs/AutomationShield/wiki/LinkShield) - a rotational link feedback experiment

 We are in the process of developing new types of shields.
 We are currently working on 3 new experimental devices to add to this portfolio in 2020-2021, namely